-Search@UW is a new service implemented across UW System.
+Search@UW is a service implemented across UW System in 2013.
 It provides an integrated search and discovery experience across a wide range of print and e-resources, including UW System and UW Milwaukee print collections, digital images, institutional repositories, and huge collections of academic literature.
 Searching these resources traditionally required multiple searches at multiple sites.

 Because access is automatically granted to 1Login services during the same browser session, it’s important to make sure you close your browser when you have completed all your work or leave your computer.
 This will prevent unauthorized access to your services and/or files.